lockpicksecurity/lockpicksecurity.github.io/_posts/2018-8-19-Hancitor infection mechanics and network traffic decoding.md

 <p><img src="{{site.baseurl}}/images/26.png"></p>

 Now back to looking into the main functionality of the shellcode.
-After initially resolving some of the addresses of Windows functions, the shellcode will search for the “**^YOUHO**”magic bytes within loaded by Word’s document file and read 107992 bytes from the end of the magic bytes into a newly allocated buffer.
+After initially resolving some of the addresses of Windows functions, the shellcode will search for the **^YOUHO** magic bytes within loaded by Word’s document file and read 107992 bytes from the end of the magic bytes into a newly allocated buffer.

 <p><img src="{{site.baseurl}}/images/27.png"></p>